AppLovin/homebrew-Mobile-Tools/README.md

     `brew install aldroid`

-4. See Use cases below for more information on usage
+4. See use cases below for more information on usage

 #### Use cases

 ##### Charlesing an app on the device

 usage: `aldroid-running-app`

 Assuming you already have the device on your phone but don't know the package name, we can automatically make the running app charlesable with this command.